thomas-haslwanter/statsintro/rst/statsDistributions.rst

 mean :math:`\pm` 3SD 0.9973                 0.0027
 ==================== ===================== ======================

-The Figure below shows a number of functions are commonly used to select appropriate points from the normal distribution
+The Figure :ref:`fig-DistributionFunctions` shows a number of functions are commonly used to select appropriate points from the normal distribution
 function: